ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 won't be evaluated until the function is called.

 The `finally` function is only expected to perform some side-effect, and should not raise any exception itself.
-If `finally` does throw some exception `e`, `protect` will raise `Finally_raised e`, wrapped to make it clear that the exception is not coming from the protected function.
+If `finally` does throw an exception `e`, `protect` will raise `Finally_raised e`, wrapped to make it clear that the exception is not coming from the protected function.